ghga-de/epic-docs/76-lynx-boreal/technical_specification.md

-Both `UploadContext` and `FileUpload` changes are emitted as outbox events, but the UCS does not consume any events or store any other data. `UploadContext` events are consumed by the WPS and UOS while the `FileUploads` are consumed by other file services.
+Both `UploadContext` and `FileUpload` changes are emitted as outbox events, but the UCS does not consume any events or store any other data. `UploadContext` events are consumed by the UOS while the `FileUploads` are consumed by other file services.

 The UCS has a REST API, but requests only come from two places: `ghga-connector` and the UOS.
 All endpoints are secured by Work Order Tokens (WOTs) signed by either the UOS (see